 health and social harms

-In 2010, the Home Office conducted a public consultation exercise on rebalancing the Licensing Act 2003.
+In 2010, we conducted a public consultation exercise on rebalancing the Licensing Act 2003.
 All the original consultation documentation is available, including responses and response analysis.
 Proposals from that consultation were then included in the Police Reform and Social Responsibility Act 2011.

 In 2012, we conducted a consultation on early morning alcohol restriction orders and the late-night levy, seeking views on particular aspects of early morning restriction orders and the levy.
 These included: